DArkErAsEr-BeAsT/ETH/Work/B5/FMFP/FMFP Things to Know.md

 - A formula is a liveness property if we can extend any finite string such that it does not violate the property
 - A formula is a safety property if whenever it is violated for some instance then it must be violated in a finite prefix of that instance
+  => any prefix that breaks the condition cannot be fixed with any following sequence